rishiba/doc_syscalls/03_glibc.rst

 **For example:** Let us say that we have to find the length of a string.
-Now this is quite a small code to write and we can write the whole thing ourself, but it is a function which is used a lot of times.
+Now this is quite a small code to write and we can write the whole thing ourself, but it is a function which will be used a lot of time accross a lot of products.
 So the library gives you an implementation of this.
-As that function is present in the library you can safely assume that the function will work fine because of millions of people have used it and tested it.
+As the function is present in the library you can safely assume that the function will work fine because of millions of people have used it and tested it.

-You can add your own code to the library and modify the functions to suit your need.

 For the sake of understanding it better we will now go into the code of the library function and see if its similar to our code.